-"Trading day" means a day on which (i) trading in our common stock (or other security for which a last reported sale price must be determined) generally occurs on the NASDAQ Global Market or, if our common stock (or such other security) is not then listed on the NASDAQ Global Market, on the principal other U.S. national or regional securities exchange on which our common stock (or such other security) is then listed or, if our common stock (or such other security) is not then listed or, if our common stock (or such other security) is not then listed or, if our common stock (or such other security) is not then listed on a U.S. national or regional securities exchange, on the principal other market (including, without limitation, the OTCQX marketplace) on which our common stock (or such other security) is then listed or admitted for trading, and (ii) there is no "market disruption event" (as defined below).
+"Trading day" means a day on which (i) trading in our common stock (or other security for which a last reported sale price must be determined) generally occurs on the NASDAQ Global Market or, if our common stock (or such other security) is not then listed on the NASDAQ Global Market, on the principal other U.S. national or regional securities exchange on which our common stock (or such other security) is then listed or, if our common stock (or such other security) is not then listed on a U.S. national or regional securities exchange, on the principal other market (including, without limitation, the OTCQX marketplace) on which our common stock (or such other security) is then listed or admitted for trading, and (ii) there is no "market disruption event" (as defined below).
 If our common stock (or such other security) is not so listed or traded, then "trading day" means a "business day."